 Maximum number of course participants: 20

 The minimum number of applicants for this training is 6.
 Should the minimum number NOT be reached, the training will be cancelled and your deposit will be fully refunded.
-It is therefore important that you do NOT book any flights until AFTER the closing date for applications (9th November).
-You will be informed before or on ….
+It is therefore important that you do NOT book any flights until AFTER the closing date for applications (9th August).
+You will be informed as soon as possible.

 Believing that all students can learn and that the brain is open to modification at all stages of development, we provide direct and focused educational treatment for cognitive systems that are weak and vulnerable